 Good question, a great non-alcoholic substitute for hazelnut liqueur that’ll still give your drink that additional nutty and sweet hazelnut flavor you’re looking for is hazelnut simple syrup.
 And you can make this yourself at home.
 You’ll need to boil granulated sugar in water until dissolved.
 Remove from heat, then add hazelnut extract; Voila’!

 How to make this recipe dairy-free?

-Now and days you can make pretty much any recipe that calls for dairy dairy-free merely by replacing the dairy with a few non-dairy options.
+Nowadays, you can make pretty much any recipe that calls for dairy-free dairy merely by replacing the dairy with a few non-dairy options.
 There are several alternatives like Almond, Cashew, Coconut, Oat, or even Soy to replace cow’s milk and whipped cream.
-There’s even dairy-free hazelnut, and cocoa spread such as Nocciolata or Nutiva.
+There’s even dairy-free hazelnut and cocoa spread such as Nocciolata or Nutiva.

 - 2 cups milk